Life Long LearningJudaism from the Inside Out: Real Wisdom for Real People

 As our sage Hillel taught us: “Be a disciple of the high priest Aaron, loving peace and pursuing it, loving all people and bringing them close to the Torah.”

 Ohav Shalom is proud to offer outstanding educational programs for students of all ages.
-For our young students, Ohav Shalom has both an award-winning religious school and an award-winning nursery school program that is unique in its ability to retain its teaching staff year after year.
+For our young students, Ohav Shalom has both an award-winning religious school, B’Yachad and an award-winning Early Childhood Center program that is unique in its ability to retain its teaching staff year after year.

-In 2008, Ohav Shalom received the Framework for Excellence Award and in 2009, the nursery school received the Solomon Schechter Gold Award in recognition of its inclusive early childhood education program.
+In 2008, Ohav Shalom received the Framework for Excellence Award and in 2009, the Early Childhood Center received the Solomon Schechter Gold Award in recognition of its inclusive early childhood education program.
 We encourage families to learn together in the many holiday and Family Education programs offered throughout the year.
 For adult learners, Ohav Shalom offers a rich Adult Studies program with opportunities for Jewish learning, experience and growth.

 Maccabi Games Come to the Capital District August 6-11